inivekin/abosa/abosa.typ

 wi skull on grindstone ower thyme your pain it still will hurt tae see tae ring in heid, binaural chimes
-A strike to gong alike tae drawn charonic pull doon Acheron when bystanders all stoop tae mourn
+On strike to gong alike tae drawn charonic pull doon Acheron when bystanders all stoop tae mourn
 I'd shape a lie tae soldier on